tsur/blog/_posts/2021-07-18-my-life-prenatal-contract.markdown

 "What? hazelnuts...?
 What are you talking about?"

 Suddenly, I remembered the dinner at the bar with Alberto and Valeria.
-I remembered coming home after dinner and eating a few hazelnuts before going bed.
+I remembered eating some hazelnuts with them and coming back home afterwards.
 But I also remembered more things.
 Images started appearing in my mind, blurry ones, and between them, a document with something written that I couldn't fully understand.

 "...
 And that night ..., after eating the hazelnuts, proceed to sleep, and during the sleep time ... the present prenatal life exchange contract will take effect ..."